ENCCS/hpda-python/content/dask.rst

    - What happens if the dask chunks=(250,250)

-.. callout:: Choice of chunk size
+.. solution:: Choice of chunk size

    The choice is problem dependent, but here are a few things to consider: